paulhayes/electron-node-red/README.md

 npm install && npm run clean && npm start
 ```

-## TL:DR - building runtimes

-On OSX you can run `./buildall` to build binaries of "everything"... maybe...

-Run `npm run pack` to create packages for all platforms - these are the files required to run, they are not binary installers.

-Builds are created in the `build` directory.
-Runtimes are created in the `../electron-bin` directory.

-**Note**: this was written to work on a Mac... other tools may/will be needed on other platforms.

 ## Packaging your application

 If you want to distribute executables of this project, the easiest way is to use electron-builder: